JustJarvaz/Decoder-Ring/Project_Decoder_Ring_1/readme.md

 - _shift_ is an integer refers to how much each letter is "shifted" by.
 A positive number means shifting to the right (i.e. "A" becomes "D") whereas a negative number means shifting to the left (i.e. "M" becomes "K").
 - _encode_ is a boolean that refers to whether you should encode or decode the message.
 By default, it is set to `true`.

-Keep the following constraints and rules in mind:
+When building the function, keep the following constraints and rules in mind:

 - If the `shift` value is not present, equal to `0`, less than `-25`, or greater than `25`, the function should return `false`.
 - Spaces in the message should be maintained before and after encoding or decoding, as should other non-alphabetic symbols.